Country Guides

 Generally, the process of registering a company in Cyprus can take anywhere from a few days to a few weeks, depending on the complexity of the company structure and the completeness of the application.

 However, the difficult part comes after the initial setup when payroll needs to be calculated and run every month, taxes filed, benefits extended, and changes of rules and regulations followed.
-Here is an overview of everything you will find yourself needing to do.

 While many employers practice employing remote workers as independent contractors, it’s a bad practice.
 If an individual is giving their full and undivided attention to your company in Cyprus, treating them as an independent contractor is likely a breach of Cypriot employment laws and those in your country.